pymc-devs/pymc-examples/myst_nbs/ode_models/ODE_API_introduction.myst.md

 ## Doing Bayesian Inference With Differential Equations

-PyMC3 uses Hamiltonian Monte Carlo (HMC) to obtain samples from the posterior distribution.
+PyMC uses Hamiltonian Monte Carlo (HMC) to obtain samples from the posterior distribution.
 HMC requires derivatives of the ODE's solution with respect to the parameters $p$.
 The `ode` submodual automatically computes appropriate derivatives so you don't have to.
 All you have to do is

 * Write the differential equation as a python function
-* Write the model in PyMC3
+* Write the model in PyMC
 * Hit the Inference Button $^{\text{TM}}$

 Let's see how this is done in practice with a small example.